webmaster442/Calculator/Calculator/manual.md

 Parameters: No parameters are needed

+## md5

+Computes the MD5 hash of a file

+Parameters:

+1. File name.
+If not specified a file selection dialog is shown.

+## pwd

+Returns the current working directory

+Parameters: No parameters are needed

 ## rad

 Changes the angle mode to radians, which divides the circle into 2π radians